ZTiKnl/sara/README.md

 ```
 aplay test.wav
 ```
-Anything on support beyond this should be requested at alsa/festival/linux forums I guess.
+Anything on support beyond this should be requested at alsa/festival/linux forums I guess...

 ### Other issues:
-none so far...
+None so far...

 Just a reminder:
 * the voice module works, but responses are NOT connected to it (yet) this is because it is very annoying when testing to constantly hear things